djotaku/spacetraders_go/README.md

 I just learned about this neat API-based video game called [Space Traders](https://spacetraders.io).
 It seems kind of like EVE Online, but built with the API as a first-class citizen.
 Using the API to automate your tasks isn't cheating - it's encouraged!

 It's an interesting concept where the userbase makes the UIs for the game and players are free to make their own or use someone else's.
-(Hopefully the API doesn't eventually go the way of Twitter or Reddit)
+(Hopefully the API doesn't eventually go the way of Twitter or Reddit - that is, start charging money)

 I'm going to use this project to learn how to create GUIs with Go.
 I usually create UIs with Qt, but the Go bindings seem really annoying to use.
 So I'm going to learn how to use [Fyne](https://fyne.io), one of the most recommended UIs for Go.